Shonas301/dnd-oneshots/sheets/quillflit.md

 **Changeling (Fey) · Rogue 3 (Arcane Trickster) · Charlatan background** *medium fey · speed 30 ft. · proficiency bonus +2*

-> kept a shop in three cities under four faces and got bored of every one of them. took this post because moth-silk is the only thing she has ever met that cannot be lied to. it either hangs or it doesn't.
+ kept a shop in three cities under four faces and got bored of every one of them. willing to take any post for a week to see how the face fits

 ---